kocsismate/templater/README.md

 "my-converted-templates").
 Then make another backup of it (e.g.: name it as "my-original-templates").
 Now you can use Templater to modify your files in the "my-converted-templates" directory.
 Finally start "merging" your new templates with the original ones in your project.
 Remember to check for partial conversions!
-If you have to re-convert the tags, you can replace "my-converted-templates" with "my-original-templates" without affecting your manually converted tags.
+If you have to re-convert the tags, you can replace "my-converted-templates" with "my-original-templates".

+The advantage of this method is that you can make as many retries as you want, and modify conversion options without affecting your manually converted tags.
+Of course, if you have an error in your manual work, you have to find a solution to efficiently correct it.

 ##Usage: